-Reflection/ Process Paper - due Monday, 9/19/16
+Reflection/ Process Paper - due by noon on Monday, 10/1/18

 Students will submit a 2-3 page reflection/process paper after the first weekend meeting.
 In this paper, you should engage with the main ideas in one or more of the assigned readings.
 You can also draw on class exercises and discussion from our first weekend meeting.
 Quote from critical passages in the articles to develop your ideas in a scholarly manner.
 Papers should be submitted in APA format with a cover page and references.
 Good grammar, spelling, and polished writing are important!
 Please email your paper to the instructor as an attachment in a Word-compatible document.
-Your paper with comments will be returned to you via email.

-Mid-course Exercise: Place Bonding - due Saturday, 10/15/16
+Mid-course Exercise: Place Bonding - due Saturday, 10/20/18